Arlington, Montgomery counties launch new effort in fight over airplane noise from National

 “It was lay people trying to develop a proposal, but how do you do that if you don’t speak the technical language?”
 Hartman said.

 For example, the working group has offered 18 recommendations to the FAA, but many of them have not been implemented because they are not technically feasible, Hartman said.
-The hope is that with the help of consultants, the group can come up with recommendations that are viable technically sound alternatives to what’s in place, he said.
+The hope is that with the help of consultants, the group can come up with recommendations that are viable, technically sound alternatives to what’s in place, he said.

 Roisman said Arlington decided to collaborate with Montgomery largely because it had grown frustrated with the current process.